Learn how to manage mosquitoes naturally — without resorting to toxic sprays.

 • Keep swimming pool water treated and circulating.

-• Use All Terrain insect repellent and wear protective clothing during mosquito season.
+• Use natural insect repellents and wear protective clothing during mosquito season.

 • Make sure that window and door screens are “bug tight.”